 TE531 is an upper level undergraduate course.
 Engineering Technology students take the course to meet an ethics component of education.
+This class is primarily based on assigned readings and research regarding various technologies which society has developed.
+The target audience includes students who will enter careers to develop or engineer technologies, as well as those who will implement their use, communicate the use of effects of technologies, and future regulators.
+The class is intended to develop the students ability to identify and analyze the was in which technology and society affect each other, as well as the ethical concerns regarding the development and implementation of various technologies, through reading, research, and critical thinking.

 Give information on other roles this course may serve (e.g. University Requirement, required for a major(s), etc.)

 Non-engineering technology majors select this course meet a general social science credit.